 The enemy fleet is out of range, and I can’t move my carrier because it is waiting for its planes to return.
 On the other hand, I am out of their range, so my fleets are only attacked by Midway-based planes.
 These spot my battlecruisers, damage the Kongō and the Hiei somewhat and return back to their base without investigating where all those Japanese planes came from.

 When my planes return, I don’t send a third strike.
 Midway can wait: my report states that 25 US fighters and 25 US bombers were destroyed and even if this report is exaggerated, there are probably a good number of damaged planes.
-Midway either neutralized or quelled, I am now worried about the American fleet, particularly the ones I don’t see.
+With Midway now either neutralized or quelled, I am now worried about the American fleet, particularly the ones I don’t see.
 I clear my deck and sail West at flank speed until the night protects me.
-During the night, I expect my surface fleet to make short work of whatever is still standing on Midway.
+I expect my surface fleet to make short work of whatever is still standing on Midway during the night, allowing me to focus exclusively on the carriers tomorrow.

 5th of June